devendranaga/linux-systems-programming-with-c/select_and_epoll.md

 ### 3. epoll system call

 `epoll` is another API that allows you to selectively wait on a large set of file descriptors.
-Epoll solves the very less number of client connections with select.
+Epoll solves the very less number of client connections with `select` .

 The `epoll` is similar to `poll` system call.
 The system call is used to monitor multiple file descriptors to see if I/O is possible on them.